-The Plans accompanying this policy will be used to guide the location, layout and design of new housing development, ensuring the essential components of Haslemere's ecological network35 are protected and enhanced and that resilience to future pressures such as climate change will be boosted.
-Development will deliver a net gain for biodiversity of at least 10%, measured using recognised metrics.
+3.84 The Plans accompanying this policy will be used to guide the location, layout and design of new housing development, ensuring the essential components of Haslemere's ecological network33 are protected and enhanced and that resilience to future pressures such as climate change will be boosted.
+New developments should deliver a net gain for biodiversity.